kermitdafrog8/Slackbuild/README.md

 # Slackbuild
 Slackbuild scripts

 Collection of my Slackbuild scripts.
+Not tested on base 15 install.
+Will be tested in the future.

 [Cutter](https://github.com/kermitdafrog8/Slackbuild/tree/main/Cutter)
 Cutter is a free and open-source reverse engineering platform powered by